 You should use the standard application form for the Johns Hopkins Bloomberg School of Public Health, which is available online.
-This application website will provide instructions for submitting all supporting douments, which include:
+You will be following instructions and deadlines for the ScM degree in the Department of Health, Behavior and Society.
+This application website will provide instructions for submitting all supporting documents, which include:

-Specific inquiries regarding the Program should be addressed to the Associate Director or the Director:
+Specific inquiries regarding the program should be addressed to:

 Lori AH Erby, ScM, Ph.D.